google-research/arco-era5/README.md

 ## Introduction

 Our goal is to make a global history of the climate highly accessible in the cloud.
-To that end, we present a curated copy of the ERA5 corpus.
+To that end, we present a curated copy of the ERA5 corpus, found in [Google Cloud Public Datasets](https://cloud.google.com/storage/docs/public-datasets/era5).

 <details>
 <summary>What is ERA5?</summary>